What is polycythemia vera?

 Living with polycythemia vera

-There is no cure for polycythemia vera, but proper treatment can help to reduce or
+There is no cure for polycythemia vera.
+But correct treatment can help to reduce or

 delay any problems.
 Work with your healthcare provider to create a treatment plan

 that fits your needs.
-You should also be physically active in order to increase your
+You should also be physically active to increase your heart

 Other ways to improve your blood flow include:

-- Wearing warm gloves and socks during cold weather
+in your home.
+Wear warm gloves and socks during cold weather.

 Key points about polycythemia vera